Pellville, Kentucky: History

 Pellville was incorporated in 1870.
 It was originally known as Bucksnort and then later on had a post office named Blackford, Kentucky.
+The post office opened on May 29, 1851, and closed on September 19, 2009.
 The town was renamed to honor Samuel B. Pell (who was a former state legislator) in 1868.

 Notable people

 Baseball player Johnny Morrison was born in Pellville.